 The opening page of the novel names Cruz de la Cruz as the boy who saved baseball.
 Some readers might say that Cruz is given credit because of the confidence he helped instill in Tom and the other members of the Wildcats.
 Other readers might see Tom as the savior of baseball, because his inheritance from Doc Altenheimer makes it possible for Dillontown to maintain its values and identity.

-10. What are some of the lessons that Tom learns through the course of this book - about baseball, about himself, about life?
+10. What are some of the lessons that Tom learns through the course of this book — about baseball, about himself, or about life?

 Tom learns from Del Gato that there is no magic secret to success in baseball (p.
 173).
 He learns to trust his abilities and judgment, in baseball as well as in other aspects of life.
 He grows more confident (p.
 141).
 He learns to speak up when necessary, instead of being silent, and he learns that others believe in him, too.

 11. What kind of person does Dante Del Gato turn out to be in the end?
 Does he change through the course of the story, or does Tom just begin to know him better?

 Del Gato is grumpy all through the story, but he turns out to be a man who truly cares about the future of the town of Dillontown.
 And Tom begins to realize that his crabbiness as "nothing more than armor" (p.
 132).
 On the day of the big game, Del Gato explains his past to Tom, and confesses his regrets about quitting the Padres and his old habit of drinking too much (p.
 173).
 He also thanks Tom and his family for "breaking down my wall" by involving him in the Big Game (p.
 204).